Pramod858/pramodbadiger45-gmail.com---Tableau-Exam-Solution/Ans 9.md

 <b>Choose the Bar Chart Type</b>

-- Select the measure from the data and click on the show me in there it will show bar chart.
+- Select the measures(variables) from the data and click on the show me in there it will show bar chart.
 - Tableau will automatically generate a basic bar chart based on the selected dimensions and measures.

 <img src="images/Bar Chart.png">